 LOCATION STATUS SERVICE

-Senwabarwana: main offices The centre provides all services and Fully operational
+Senwabarwana: Main offices The centre provides all services and Fully operational

 serves as the main office of the

 municipality.

-Eldorado: satellite office The traffic service is amongst municipal Service provided twice a week.
+Eldorado: Satellite office The traffic service is amongst municipal Semi-operational

 services decentralized to the Eldorado

 satellite office.

-Alldays: satellite office The traffic service is amongst municipal Fully operational
+Alldays: Satellite office The traffic service is amongst municipal semi -operational

 services decentralized to the Eldorado

 satellite office.